How can we turn grief anniversaries into a source of personal focus and strength?

 I am also thinking about what life has been like for me since.
 What have I done, or not, and why?

 Grief anniversaries bring raw existential questions about the past, present and future.

 When I was a child, I observed older people often wondering whose turn it will be next.
 In those days death tended to be related to age, old age.
-Serious illness, accidents, crime, existential worries were not part of our village childhood.
+Serious illness, accidents, crime, existential worries were not part of my village childhood.

-As my own grief anniversary today draws to an end, I am preparing for all the little but not less important ones – memories of what occured last year between today and the moment of her death.
+As my own grief anniversary today draws to an end, I am preparing for all the little but not less important ones – memories of what occurred last year between today and the moment of her death.

 Before we got to know each other and became friends we would pass each other most mornings on our separate walks.
 She with her camera, me with my dog.

 Since her death she has passed me on our walks and we talk or exchange a knowing nod.
 Because that is what grief can do.
 You may know what I mean.

 Grief can give us an intense sense of presence of the other, who has died.